Skip to main content

 Is this a good time in your life to get information about your donor-conceived genetic sibling(s) or make contact with them?

-Where you are in your life at the moment may affect how well you can cope with the possible ups and downs of this process, especially if you have recently been through a major life event such as a relationship breakdown, birth, or death.
+Where you are in your life at the moment may affect how well you can cope with the possible ups and downs of this process, especially if you have recently been through a major life event such as a relationship breakdown, birth, or bereavement.

 Are any of your siblings also donor-conceived?